 - 2. Select a Data Source and enter a User Name and Password if required. - 3.
 Click Connect and Cartographica will retrieve and present a list of tables. - 4.
 Choose a table from the Table menu to import and click Select. - 5.
-Using Target Layer select an existing layer to append the data to, or choose New Layer. - Choose Coordinates from the right hand set of tabs in the window.
+Using Target Layer select an existing layer to append the data to, or choose New Layer. - 6.
+Choose Coordinates from the right hand set of tabs in the window.
 This will enable coordinate import mode.

-Because you are in coordinate import mode, the choices in your Map To column include X (or longitude) Y (or latitude), Z (or altitude) and M (or time) along with the standard options of - Do Not Import - , New Column, and any columns that exist in your selected target layer.

-- 7. Refer to Section 3.4.1, "The Import Map" for details on how to map fields with the Import Map window. - 8.
-Once you have imported the data, choose Layer → Set Layer Projection to confirm that the coordinate system of the data is accurately represented.
+Because you are in coordinate import mode, the choices in your Map To column include X (or longitude), Y (or latitude), Z (or altitude) and M (or time) along with the standard options of Do Not Import , New Column, and any columns that exist in your selected target layer. - 7.
+Refer to for details on how to map fields with the Import Map window. - 8.
+Once you have imported the data, choose Layer > Set Layer Projection to confirm that the coordinate system of the data is accurately represented.

-Procedure 3.6.
 Acquiring data from a database

-Choose File → Acquire Database Data...

-The Data Source window appears.

-- 2. Select a Data Source and enter a User Name and Password if required. - 3.
+- 1. Choose File > Acquire Database Data...The Data Source window appears. - 2.
+Select a Data Source and enter a User Name and Password if required. - 3.
 Click Connect and Cartographica will retrieve and present a list of tables. - 4.
-Choose a table from the Table menu to import and click Select.

-- 5. Using Target Layer select an existing layer to append the data to, or choose New Layer. - Choose Geocode from the right hand set of tabs in the window.
-This will enable address geocoding mode.

-Because you are in address geocoding mode, the choices in your Map To column include Address 1 through Address 4, City ,State ZIP, ZIP+4, and Country along with the standard options of - Do Not Import - , New Column, and any columns that exist in your selected target layer.
+Choose a table from the Table menu to import and click Select. - 5.
+Using Target Layer select an existing layer to append the data to, or choose New Layer. - 6.
+Choose Geocode from the right hand set of tabs in the window.
+This will enable address geocoding mode. - 7.
+Because you are in address geocoding mode, the choices in your Map To column include Address 1 through Address 4, City, State, ZIP, ZIP+4, and Country along with the standard options of Do Not Import -, New Column, and any columns that exist in your selected target layer. - 8.
+At this point, you will be presented with an Import Map window.
+Please refer to The Import Map for details on how to use the Import Map window. - 9.
+Refer to for details on how to map fields with the Import Map window.

-- 7. At this point, you will be presented with an Import Map window.
-Please refer to Section 3.4.1, "The Import Map" for details on how to use the Import Map window. - 8.
-Refer to Section 3.4.1, "The Import Map" for details on how to map fields with the Import Map window. - 9.
-Once you have imported the data, choose Layer → Set Layer Projection to confirm that the coordinate system of the data is accurately represented.
+10. Once you have imported the data, choose Layer > Set Layer Projection to confirm that the coordinate system of the data is accurately represented.

-3.6.
-Joining Non-Geospatial Data
+3.6 Joining Non-Geospatial Data

 At times it may be necessary to add data to an existing layer by cross-referencing that data with another table.
 Cartographica does this by matching columns in an existing layer with data from a file and adding the new data to features which match.
-This operation is called a join in database parlance and by some GIS packages. performing a join between an existing layer and new data based on matching data in both places.
+This operation is called a join in database parlance and by some GIS packages.